Krowemoh/TCL-Utilities/README.md

 `$` - Place the cursor at the end of the line
 `0` - Place the cursor at the beginning of the line

+`"` - Enclose a word in double quotes
+`'` - Enclose a word in single quotes

 ## Editor Mode Commands
 `:help` - Display the help
 `:^` - Enter up-arrow mode to view non-printable characters
 `:syntax={BASIC,PROC,DATA}` - Change the syntax highlighting
 `:{lineNumber}` - This will put the cursor on that line number
+`:e` - Go to %END
+`:gf` - Typing gf on a CALL SUBROUTINE will open the subroutine in a view only buffer

 `:invert` - This will inverse the case of a line
 `:lower` - Transform the line to lowercase